Muscatine firefighter honored with Life Saving Award

 “That’s kind of the unfortunate thing about our job," he said.
 "A lot of times, we don’t hear from the outcomes of everything, and that’s just part of it.”

-Fire Chief Jerry Ewers, who presented Collins his award, said, “(Collins’) actions directly contributed to the survival of the patient.
+Ewers said: “(Collins’) actions directly contributed to the survival of the patient.
 I truly believe that he acted within his scope, and his actions and attentiveness saved the life of the victim.”

 Collins, felt a bit differently.

 “I was given the award for locating the resident, but the truth be known, it took the whole team to do this," he said.
 "We’re all a team together, and all of us on shift that day were on-scene together, and it’s truly a team effort.
-I’m thankful that everyone who was there that day was there, and that we were able to get her out quickly, get her the medical care she needed and put out the fire.”
+I’m thankful that everyone who was there that day was there and that we were able to get her out quickly, get her the medical care she needed and put out the fire.”